Hinduism in Suriname: Hindu denominations

 According to the 2012 census, 18% of Surinamese are Sanatani Hindus, 3.1% are Arya Samaj, and the remaining 1.2% followed other forms of Hinduism.

 ISKCON also have a presence in Suriname.
 The first Hare Krishna devotees to visit Suriname were devotees from Guyana way back in the early 1980s.
 The first Center was established about two decades ago, and now there is a vibrant preaching center in the country’s second city, New Nickerie.

 Ethnicity

 Majority of the Hindus in Suriname are East Indians, both in absolute terms and in percentage.
 Hinduism has a considerable following among Mixed ethnic people (3,210 people) and Javanese Surinamese (915 people).
 Hinduism is also practised among Chinese Surinamese (157 people), Creole (142 people), Maroon (84 people), Indigenous people (83 people) and Afro-Surinamese (59 people).

 Contemporary Society

 Language

-In contrast to the neighbouring Guyanese Hindus who speak English, most of the Surinamese Hindus speak Sarnami Hindustani, a dialect of Bhojpuri.
-This is largely due to the fact that the Dutch did not force the Indo-Caribbean population to abandon their native languages, unlike in British colonies like Trinidad and Guyana, where English was imposed as a means of attempting to erase cultural and religious traditions.
+In contrast to the neighbouring Guyanese Hindus who speak English, most of the Surinamese Hindus speak Sarnami Hindustani.
+This is largely because the Dutch did not force the Indo-Caribbean population to abandon their native languages, unlike in British colonies like Trinidad and Guyana, where English was imposed as a means of attempting to erase cultural and religious traditions.

 Festivals

-Deepavali and Holi are national holidays in Suriname.
+Diwali and Holi are national holidays in Suriname.